consolidation/output-formatters/README.md

 - RowsOfFields: Each row contains an associative array of field:value pairs.
 It is also assumed that the fields of each row are the same for every row.
 This format is ideal for displaying in a table, with labels in the top row.
 - AssociativeList: Each row contains a field:value pair.
 Each field is unique.
 This format is ideal for displaying in a table, with labels in the first column and values in the second common.

 Commands that return structured data with fields can be filtered and/or re-ordered by using the --fields option.
-These structured data types can also be formatted into a more generic type such as yaml or json; however, unstructured data cannot be filtered, re-ordered, or rendered in a table.
-It is therefore best for a command to use the apporpriate structured data type in place of a php array whenever possible.
+These structured data types can also be formatted into a more generic type such as yaml or json, even after being filtered.
+This capabilities are not available if the data is returned in a bare php array.

+## Rendering Table Cells

 By default, both the RowsOfFields and AssociativeList data types presume that the contents of each cell is a simple string.
 To render more complicated cell contents, create a custom structured data class by extending either RowsOfFields or AssociativeList, as desired, and implement RenderCellInterface.
 The `renderCell()` method of your class will then be called for each cell, and you may act on it as appropriate.
 ```